Prior’s Court Foundation (operating Prior’s Court School and Young Adult Provision)

 Aims and philosophy

-To provide education and residential care for young people with complex autism, aged 5-25 and helping them to be healthy, happy, more independent and have the opportunity to work.
+Prior’s Court is a registered charity providing education and residential care for autistic young people with complex needs, aged 5-25.
+Set within a 50-acre site in Berkshire, we have extensive bespoke facilities to help the young people we support to be healthy, happy, more independent and have the opportunity to access the world of work.

 Staff qualification and selection